0x4rkh4m/leeca_proxmox/CONTRIBUTING.md

 - Write tests for all new features
 - Maintain or improve code coverage
 - Run the full test suite before submitting

+To run tests, you need to set up the `.env` file with the values from the [example](.env.example) targeting to a real testing instance of Proxmox VE.